 TThe WFNJ SAI/BHI care coordinators use the assessment information to generate a service plan in collaboration with the client based on their unique needs, essential to producing good outcomes.
 Clients are referred to substance abuse and/or mental health treatment, and intensity of service, directly related to what level of care is recommended utilizing The American Society of Addiction Medicine Criteria (ASAM).

-TThe WFNJ SAI/BHI model offers a single-point of care coordination, using best practice measures to ensure the most efficient course of action centered on client needs.
+TThe WFNJ SAI/BHI model offers a single-point of care coordination, using measures to ensure the most efficient course of action centered on client needs.
 This model also recognizes the strengths of the clients to achieve optimal outcomes, move clients seamlessly along the continuum of care, and emphasizes recovery, wellness, and self-sufficiency as the guiding values.
 Through the steadfast efforts of the WFNJ SAI/BHI, they have developed an accountable behavioral health system that has significantly assisted with attaining the State’s goals for quality care, accessibility of care, eliminating gaps in service, and cost effectiveness.